Recent Longevity News for the seven days ending

 maintenance treatment a pronounced prophylactic effect of WS((R)) 5570 was

-a high degree of chronicity.
-Adverse event rates under WS((R)) 5570 were
+with a high degree of chronicity.
+Adverse event rates under WS((R)) 5570

-comparable to placebo.
-WS((R)) 5570 showed a beneficial effect in preventing
+were comparable to placebo.
+WS((R)) 5570 showed a beneficial effect in

-relapse after recovery from acute depression.
-Tolerability in continuation and
+preventing relapse after recovery from acute depression.
+Tolerability in

 -